What does it mean

 Luke spotted the children on the grass, and continued walking directly at them to bring them their most precious possession.
 “These kids have lost their mother, their brother, and possibly their father, too!
 How on earth do I tell them?
 What’ll I say now?” he pondered.
 The little girl and boy were now huddled around their big brother.
 He sees two older ladies coming quickly towards them in bedclothes and house robes.
 “It’s about time someone showed up,” he thought with a sense of relief.
 But they had already been bewitched by the magic of the huge healthy fire, and its hypnotic effects were clear.
 Luke could see it in their eyes.
 “Not much help,” he mumbled to himself in his frustration.

 Feeling his strength draining away, Luke reaches the children and goes down on one knee, gently laying their mother beside their brother.
 “Mommy?
 Mommy?
-What’s wrong?” the kids ask, as they rush over and surround her.
+What’s wrong?” the kids ask, rushing over to surround her.
 Their sobs increased tremendously, because now they knew something was wrong.
 Very wrong!
-Luke backed away a bit in a moment of indecision.
+Luke backed away indecisive.
 Looking at the two children…blackened from the smoke, but alive and basically unscathed…seeing them there in a panic, confused by the concept of death…all together now…the whole scene for Luke was bewildering.
-Coming out of this perplexed state of mind was made easier for him as the ladies arrived.
-They seemed to understand what all had happened without even asking.
+Coming out of this perplexed state of mind got easier for him when the neighbor ladies arrived.
+They seemed to understand what happened without even asking.
 Luke had been wrong about those two not being able to help, and he felt sorry for having assumed as much.

-Luke stared in amazement at what used to be a home, and realized just how lucky he’d been.
-His gaze lands on the church again, then it strikes him.
+Luke stared in amazement at what was once a home, and realized how lucky he was to make it out of there.
+His gaze turns to the church, then it strikes him.
 “I have to go in there?”
 He looks back at the kids, “Is that where your father is?”
 The two worried little ones nod in the affirmative.
 Luke knew he must steady himself, although he had no time to waste.
 He concentrated on gathering up his strength and courage by taking a deep breath, but as soon as he tried, he activated a coughing fit.
 Beads of perspiration instantly formed on his forehead.
 An invigorating cool breeze caught him by surprise, and sent chills up and down his spine.
 He shivered and shook for a moment or two.
 “Take little breaths,” he told himself, and he found that this he could do.
 This small amount of brisk air sprung him back to life somewhat, and alerted him to his current predicament.
 Now having the will to go on, he clearly saw the task set before him.
 “I must go get their father,” was the only thought he had.
 The strength behind this thought banished any and all fears from his person.

 Until, that is, he took his first foreboding step towards the inflamed building.
 Doubt has a way of getting around the strongest of wills, and Luke was no exception to this rule.
 He knew he had a fight on his hands, and that it was going to take place inside him.
 The front half of the church was getting the worst of it, so he headed on around to the back door where fear would meet hope head on.

 Luke was flat-out flying towards the fire!
-Suddenly out of nowhere, a thought crossed his mind.
+Then suddenly a thought crossed his mind.
 He dug in his heels and stopped in his tracks.
 After turning around to face the town, he cupped his hands around his mouth and yelled, “Help!
 Help!”, as loud as he could.
-Then Luke took off again at a mad speed, deciding on the way to go to their home first.
-They were probably all in bed, and may have had no clue as to what was happening.
-He arrived at their front door within the minute, and reached for the handle.
-But luckily, it occurred to him before he’d touched it that it might be hot.
-He also remembered to expect a lot of smoke, and then pounded a closed fist on the door thrice.
-He reached both hands behind his neck, untied the knot on his bandanna and used that on the handle.
-In a flash, he opened the door, jumped back and over to the side letting the smoke billow out.
-After a few seconds, Luke could see in through the doorway pretty well, and he imagined the fire had just gotten started.
+Then Luke took off again at a mad speed, deciding on the way he should go to the pastor’s home first.
+They were probably all in bed with no clue as to what was happening.
+He arrived at their front door in less than a minute and reached for the handle.
+Luckily, before he touched it, it occurred to him that the handle might be hot.
+He also remembered to expect a lot of smoke.
+Then he pounded a closed fist on the door thrice.
+He reached both hands behind his neck, untied the knot on his bandanna and used that on the door handle.
+In a flash, he swung open the door, jumped back and over to the side letting the smoke billow out.
+After a few seconds, Luke could see in through the doorway pretty well.
 Before he entered, he stopped and tied the bandanna over his nose and mouth.

 Smoke was rolling out of the door by now, so he crouched down low to make his way back to the bedroom for the eldest.
-He didn’t like the looks of it, for the boy hadn’t moved.
-As he grabbed his thigh and shook him, he noticed that his pillow lay on the floor as well.
-The boy was unresponsive, just as he expected.
+The boy still hadn’t moved.
+Luke grabbed his thigh and shook him, but gathered no response.
 “Damn, Lord!
 He was a good kid!”
-Luke pulled him off the bed, and slung him over his shoulder, in order to stay low as he trudged his way back out.
-He’d never carried a dead child before, and it felt horrible, simply horrible!
+Luke pulled him off the bed, and slung him over his shoulder, staying low as he trudged his way back out.
+He’d never carried a dead child before, and it felt horrible.
+Simply horrible!
 He finally reached the other two and lay the boy beside them.
 Pleadingly, the girl asks, “Where’s Mommy?”
 Luke’s heart sunk to his stomach.
 Their mother had already given up the ghost.
 He was sure she’d taken her last breath some time ago.
 “I’m going to get her now, dear.
 Let your older brother be.
 He needs rest.”
 Luke had no qualms about telling this lie.